watsonrp/SysOps/chef/README.md

 Supported Platforms
 ===================

-Currently only ubuntu is supported, but can easily add additional platforms
+Currently only Ubuntu is supported, but can easily add additional platforms

 General Flow
 ============